 - You have an improvement idea

 - · You found a bug

 - You've got a question

-- · More generaly something seems wrong for you
+- More generally something seems wrong for you

-7.2 Make a patch
+8.2 Make a patch

-We use GitHub pull requests for manage all patches.
+We use GitHub pull requests to manage all patches.
 For a better handling of requests we advise you to:

 - 1. Fork the project and make a new branch

 - 2. Make your changes with tests if possible and documentation if needed

 - 3. Push changes to your fork repository and test it with Travis

-- 4. If succeed, open a pull request
+- 4. If it succeeds, open a pull request

-- 5. Upset us until we give you an answer
+- 5. Bother us until we give you an answer